carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 * Update: No interruption

 **corsConfiguration.maxAge**
-Max age in seconds that a pre-flight check should be cached on the client.
+Max age in seconds that a pre-flight check (OPTIONS) should be cached on the client.
 If not supplied, the time that pre-flight requests are stored is at the discretion of the user agent.

 * Required: no